 In his free time, Michael volunteers with Healthy Learning Paths— a nonprofit organization that provides affordable health education for children across Colorado.
-He emcees the group’s annual “Race 4Kids’ Health.”
+He emcees the group’s annual “Race 4Kids’ Health” in Broomfield.

-Michael is a member of the National Academy of Television Arts and Sciences and the Radio Television Digital News Association.
 He loves cycling, history, politics and traveling.
-His journeys, for both work and pleasure, have taken him to all 50 states and several countries.
+His journeys– for both work and pleasure– have taken him to all 50 states and several countries.